 There was a clear need for this project with the developments in circus and rigging that have been happening over the last 15 years.
 Also to address the isolation of circus school riggers, to create a network for them to be able to share problems & solutions, ask questions and find support for their stress management.
 This project was a good start, but there is space to develop it further and a need to nourish and extend the network that has been build.
+A group has really formed compared to the first gathering.

 There is a desire for a set of guidelines of best practices, which will be a very big job to collect and write.
-Besides that there is necessity to have a group of representatives of circus rigging in the European field to make sure safety standards for theatre, performing arts or gymnastic don't prevent us from doing circus.
+Besides that, there is necessity to have a group of representa-tives of circus rigging in the European field to make sure safety standards for theatre, performing arts or gymnastic don't prevent us from doing circus.

-Another reoccurring theme was being involved.
+Another reoccurring theme was "being involved".
 There have been many discussions on why it is important for circus school riggers to have input in decision making about new buildings, to be involved from the beginning in the production planning and performances.
 To be involved or consulted when the program changes.
 There is a need to reevaluate the importance of the role of the rigger and that the management of the schools recognise what their needs are, technical, organisational and mental needs.